911 Communications

 EMERGENCIES so that people

-with real EMERGENCIES will be
+with true EMERGENCIES will be

 able to get through when they